Wilderness Therapy: Evidence-Based Approach To Helping Troubled Youth

-Trails Therapeutic Wilderness Program, wilderness therapy for families from Texas has helped families and children from all over the southeast including major cities throughout Texas: Houston, Austin, Dallas, San Antonio, Fort Worth
+Trails Therapeutic Wilderness Program, wilderness therapy for families from Connecticut has helped families and children from all over the southeast including major cities throughout Connecticut: Hartford, New Haven, Bridgeport, Norwalk, Waterbury

-Our comprehensive and dynamic program for troubled youth from Texas addresses a wide range of problems, including:
+Our comprehensive and dynamic program for troubled youth from Connecticut addresses a wide range of problems, including:

 - School refusal